When you need an owner-builder permit, eligibility requirements, and how to apply.

 Who can apply

-To be eligible to apply for an owner-builder permit you must:
+To be eligible to apply for an owner-builder permit, you must:

-• be at least 18 years old
+- be least 18 years of age

-• be the owner or joint owner of the land, or
+- be the owner or joint owner of the land, or

-• be a shareholder in the company that owns the land, or
+- be a shareholder in the company that owns the land, or

 Special circumstances

 In some cases, you'll need to show that there are special circumstances that justify your application.
+Each application is considered on its individual merit and will be refused if you have not justified special circumstances in your application.

 Please download and complete the additional details form to include with your online application if:

-• the type of construction is dual occupancy.
+- the type of construction is dual occupancy.

 How to apply